petergramenides/huskydb/README.md

 ## Introduction

 HuskyDB is a lightweight document-oriented database optimized for Windows :)
 It's written entirely in C++ and has no external dependencies.
-The target are small applications and video games that do not need large databases.
+The target is small applications and video games that do not need large databases.

 HuskyDB is: